 A Relative Color Approach to Color Discrimination for Malignant Melanoma Detection in Dermoscopy Images

-R. J. Stanley et al., "A Relative Color Approach to Color Discrimination for Malignant Melanoma Detection in Dermoscopy Images," Skin Research and Technology, John Wiley & Sons, Jan 2007.
+R. J. Stanley et al., "A Relative Color Approach to Color Discrimination for Malignant Melanoma Detection in Dermoscopy Images," Skin Research and Technology, vol. 13, no. 1, pp. 62-72, John Wiley & Sons, Jan 2007.

 Electrical and Computer Engineering